boonaki/CodingChallenges/README.md

 # Coding Challenges
-A collection of my completed solutions to various challenges in Javascript
+A collection of my completed solutions to daily coding challenges in Javascript.

 <!-- ![alt tag](http://placecorgi.com/1200/650) -->